 6. The main roofing underlay is dressed over the counter batten and can be laid either under or over the GRP valley trough.
-If laid over the valley trough, it should not extend into the water channel.
+If laid over the valley trough, it should not extend beyond the outer water channel.

-7. The fascia board should be cut to allow the GRP valley trough to pass through and discharge into the gutter without flattening out.
+7. The fascia board may be cut to allow the GRP valley trough to pass through and discharge into the gutter without flattening out.
 The end of the valley trough should be trimmed using a fine toothed hacksaw or angle grinder to the approximate centre line of the gutter.
 This normally entails a 'V' shaped cut, alternatively a lead or lead replacement type soaker may be used if required to avoid cutting the fascia and valley trough.
+8. Where tiles are to be bedded, they should be laid dry, the cut line marked and the tiles removed for cutting.
+The tiles can then be re-laid in position and bedded onto the mortar bonding strip, with care taken to ensure that blockage of water channels behind the bedding line does not occur.
+When using a high profile tile, dentil slips are recommended to reduce the mortar mass and minimize shrinking and cracking.